lu-gflores/Employee-Tracker/README.md

 Updated employee **John Wick** role ID.

 ## Tests
 To ensure this project runs the minimum functions, a seed sql file has been made to pre-populate the database to ensure the basic functionalities are met.
+Tests include view, update, and remove all employees, roles, and departments.

 ## Author